fjwright/Run-REDUCE/docs/InstallationGuide.md

 *Files* and navigate to the directory to which you downloaded `Run-REDUCE-FX.jar`.
 Right-click on this directory and select *Open in Terminal*.
 You can now run `Run-REDUCE-FX.jar` as described above.

+### Bugs on Ubuntu 18.04.4 LTS

+I get a warning when the application starts and dialogue boxes jump unpleasantly as they open, but adding

+    -Djdk.gtk.version=2

+to the command used to run Run-REDUCE-FX avoids both problems.
+However, any attempt to access documentation via the Help menu just hangs in the *java.awt.Desktop.open* and *java.awt.Desktop.browse* methods.
+The ultimate cause seems to be a hang in a native method in *sun.awt.X11.XDesktopPeer*.